ksu395/pfsm/README.md

 This deck has several advanced optimizations that I did not implement, but I did borrow the concept of using shared memory to collaborate within a thread block to reduce multiple columns in one kernel invocation.
 This solved the problem above: the first partial output size is now only (seq_len, gridDim.x).
 Plus, it probably runs much faster.

+## Fused Matmul

+Again, the initial implementation was a very basic vector dot-product, with one thread per output pixel.

+The CUDA C Programming guide, section 3.2.4.
+Shared Memory, describes a way to use shared memory to reduce the number of memory accesses.
+After working with shared memory in the reduce code, this was a fairly straight forward enhancement to implement.